 But Moray is not just a centre for food and drink.
 Cashmere and fine woollens specialist Johnstons of Elgin established in 1797 and major construction firms such as Robertson Group and Springfield Homes, as well as the internationally renowned engineering firm Forsyths, have their roots in Moray.

-Whilst the products made in Moray are exported across the world it’s generally been true to say that when the company starts in Moray it usually stays in Moray.
+While the products made in Moray are exported across the world it’s generally been true to say that when the company starts in Moray, it usually stays in Moray.

-Moray has a strong educational base and there are eight secondary schools, which in 2011 produced 1,021 school leavers.
-Some 89% went on to further or higher education or to gain employment – above the Scottish average of 82%.
+Moray has a strong educational base and there are eight secondary schools.
+Over 90% of leavers go on to further or higher education or to gain employment.